-News this week included: “It won’t happen,” responds Lawrence Wong, prime minister, to a journalist’s question about restricting fuel exports, as Singapore and Australia commit to keep LNG and diesel flowing; the SDP’s Paul Tambyah calls for petrol tax cuts and a temporary windfall levy on oil and gas firms; “Lumpy medical spending and medisave limits”, explainer by the WP’s Jamus Lim, calling for greater flexibility with the scheme; Students for Palestine Singapore hold an anti-imperalist rally at Hong Lim Park; school bullies will face punishments akin to those for vaping, including suspension and caning; barred by their employers from home Wi-Fi, domestic workers find other ways to get online; an ST multimedia piece showing how terrifyingly fast AI chatbots can identify you through your online behaviour; BlueSG, the defunct, point-to-point, car-sharing service, attempts a reboot; the iconic satellite dishes along the BKE are dismantled; a Geylang restaurant faces a backlash after charging a family S$2 for “outside drinks” (two kids were drinking from a mineral water bottle); Japanese Keisuke Honda and Welshman Kai Whitmore join the S League, with the latter open to citizenship; and poor Gan Kim Yong, deputy prime minister, who, having suggested that Singaporeans should take more public transport and switch from aircons to fans amidst the energy crisis, will likely now be mocked whenever he doesn’t.
+News this week included: “It won’t happen,” responds Lawrence Wong, prime minister, to a journalist’s question about restricting fuel exports, as Singapore and Australia commit to keep LNG and diesel flowing; the SDP’s Paul Tambyah calls for petrol tax cuts and a temporary windfall levy on oil and gas firms; “Lumpy medical spending and medisave limits”, explainer by the WP’s Jamus Lim, calling for greater flexibility with the scheme; Students for Palestine Singapore hold an anti-imperalist rally at Hong Lim Park; school bullies will face punishments akin to those for vaping, including suspension and caning; barred by their employers from home Wi-Fi, domestic workers find other ways to get online; an ST multimedia piece showing how terrifyingly fast AI chatbots can identify you through your online behaviour; BlueSG, the defunct, point-to-point, car-sharing service, attempts a reboot; the iconic satellite dishes along the BKE are dismantled; a Geylang restaurant faces a backlash after charging a family S$2 for “outside drinks” (two kids were drinking from a mineral water bottle); Japanese Keisuke Honda and Welshman Kai Whitmore join the Singapore Premier League, with the latter open to citizenship; and poor Gan Kim Yong, deputy prime minister, who, having suggested that Singaporeans should take more public transport and switch from aircons to fans amidst the energy crisis, will likely now be mocked whenever he doesn’t.

 Society: PET peeves